 Electricity

 Repair category 2

-Notes Some further upgrading to the system should be envisaged.
+Notes The system is on semi modern lines.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.